benov84/homebridge-chromecast-television/README.md

 # Chromecast Television Accessory

-This plugin will discover all chromecasts on the network and create a Television Accessory.
+This plugin will discover all chromecasts on the network and create a Television/Streaming Accessory.
 Supported are Chromecast/Chromecast Ultra.

 Switching On/Off will Play/Pause the stream.
 You can control the volume from Apple TV Remote in Control Center.